Basic and advanced statistical methods for meta-analysis

 - Extract data in different formats and deal with missing data

-- Use three different software packages (Stata, Review Manager and R) to perform meta-analysis
+- Use two different software packages (Stata and R) to perform meta-analysis

 - Use methods to explore heterogeneity and appropriately use fixed and random effects, subgroup analysis, sensitivity analysis and meta-regression